-Gavi, the Vaccine Alliance has launched a new set of evaluations to collect real-time data on immunisation programmes, vaccine-related issues and the contribution of Vaccine Alliance support in five countries.
+Gavi, the Vaccine Alliance launched a new set of evaluations to collect real-time data on immunisation programmes, vaccine-related issues and the contribution of Alliance support in four countries

 A Bangladeshi child is vaccinated with Gavi support.

 Gavi takes the need for independent evaluation of its programmes extremely seriously.
 It is vital that we understand how vaccination programmes are being implemented, what they are achieving, the obstacles to immunisation that individual countries face and the impact that Gavi support is having on the lives of children and adults.

 Bangladesh, Mozambique, Uganda and Zambia are taking part in the Full Country Evaluations project, which is running from 2013 to 2016.
 Local research institutions are partnering with the Institute of Health Metrics and Evaluation (IHME) and PATH to collect information, data and evidence to help improve immunisation programmes.
 Results and findings from these evaluations will be made available on the Gavi website throughout the evaluation period.

 Key principles of the Full Country Evaluations